About my Practice

 • express yourself in whichever way feels most comfortable

-If speaking aloud is difficult or overwhelming, we can explore alternative forms of communication, such as using text, chat or other creative methods to support your processing.
+We can also explore alternative forms of communication, such as text, chat, and other creative methods, to support your processing.

 Who this practice might suit